willr7/Coding-projects-2/README.md

 # Coding-projects

-This repository is a comprehensive collection of all of the coding projects that I have worked on
+These are the major coding projects that I have worked on

-Guide: